 This course is the third thematic module in the LDE Minor ‘Frugal Innovation for Sustainable Global Development’.
-It builds upon the modules on Frugal Innovation for Development and on Technology, with a focus on how entrepreneurs see opportunities to use frugal technologies to develop new (frugal) business models in resource constrained contexts.
-An important thread running through the module is the importance of co-creation in frugal innovation, showing that successful entrepreneurs work more and more in flexible networks with people with complementary competences.
+It builds upon the modules on Development and on Technology, with a focus on how entrepreneurs see opportunities to use frugal technologies to develop new (frugal) business models in resource constrained contexts.
+An important thread running through the block is the importance of co-creation in frugal innovation, showing that successful entrepreneurs work more and more in flexible networks with people with complementary competences.

-The final part of the module focuses on different business models for frugal innovation, competences required to achieve profitability and their prospective developmental implications, also as s a way to enable students to practice applying the business canvas model to their prospective field assignment.
+The final part of the block focuses on different business models for frugal innovation, competences required to achieve profitability and their prospective developmental implications, also as s a way to enable students to practice applying the business canvas model to their prospective field assignment

-3. Analyse and interpret the potential of frugal innovation in the pursuit of the SDGs from an entrepreneurship perspective;
+· Analyze and interpret the potential of frugal innovation for societal transformation/ development from an entrepreneurship perspective;

-4. Learn from other disciplines, in particular studies on entrepreneurship in Bottom of the Pyramid markets and development contexts, and relate this knowledge to and integrate into their own disciplinary background;
+· Learn from other disciplines, in particular studies on entrepreneurship in Bottom of the Pyramid markets and development contexts, and relate this knowledge to and integrate into their own disciplinary background, and

 Mode of instruction

 Evaluation of written assignment, in-class assignments and online course work.

 Inspection and feedback

 Scientific and professional papers and teaching cases, to be provided or indicated via Brightspace (Leiden University) and Canvas (Erasmus University Rotterdam).

 You register for this course through Canvas (Erasmus University Rotterdam).